Features of C++ | How Programmers use C++ in 10 Unbelievable ways

 As discussed earlier, C++ is compiler-based hence it is much faster than other programming languages like Python and Java that are interpreter-based.

 Here, we shed light on the remarkable features of C++ by motivating the newbie programmers to study this language because of the features it offers, making it unique and ubiquitous.
-According to Tiobe index 2019, C++ holds the 4th position.
-Currently, many industries are using C++ and in futures, we can see many more real-time applications.
+According to Tiobe index, C++ holds the 4th position.
+Currently, many industries are using C++ and in future, we can see many more real-time applications.

 We would love to hear your experience in the comment section.
 Suggestions will be appreciated!